 Which Certifications Should You Look for?

 ISO 27001 is crucial.
 However, if you’re in the healthcare industry, choose an MSP that also has a HIPPA-HITECH security attestation – this shows that they have the policies, processes and controls needed to protect medical data privacy.
-And the value of certifications goes beyond security.
+And the value of managed service provider certifications goes beyond security.
 For instance, if your organization has to meet Sarbanes-Oxley requirements, ask your service provider for a SSAE-18 SOC 1 Type 2 report – this demonstrates that they have effective internal controls in place to secure your financial reporting system as required by SOX.